DarienTsai/SideTracker/README.md

 Practice with Java Applications

 >With this application, users may track belongings of two sides.
->It's a quick and easy to use tool for tracking two categories, coined as 'sides'
+>It's a quick and easy tool anything regarding two categories and
+>their cooresponding properties, belongings,etc.

 ### Stuff Used:
 - Apache Maven